 Rock climbing.
 I love everything about it and route setting allows me to create movement for others that will hopefully get them to love the sport as much as I do.
 Watching people enjoy something you set is a great feeling.

 What is your favorite memory setting with the Touchstone Crew?

-Probably Eric Sanchez shucking the pole challenge at Dogpatch for the first time.
+Probably Eric Sanchez shucking the pole challenge at Dogpatch Boulders for the first time.

 You recently set at SCS Nationals in Atlanta.
-Tell us about that.
+Do tell!

 And we hear your route won 2nd place in a peer review?

 Yeah, I only lost 1st place by ONE vote!
 Note to self; next time I need to vote for my own route!